Rollover Equity in LBOs: Why PE Firms Use It

 Rollover shareholders typically have limited governance rights compared to the controlling sponsor:

-- Board observation rights rather than board seats
+• Board observation rights rather than full board seats

-- Protective provisions on major decisions affecting their investment
+• Protective provisions on major decisions affecting their investment (asset sales, new debt issuance, etc.)

-- Tag-along rights to participate in sponsor exit
+• Tag-along rights to participate proportionally in sponsor exit transactions

 Vesting and Forfeiture

-Repurchase rights: The company or sponsor may have rights to repurchase shares at termination, sometimes at less than fair market value for "bad leaver" departures.
+Repurchase rights: The company or sponsor may have rights to repurchase shares at termination, sometimes at less than fair market value for "bad leaver" departures (termination for cause or voluntary departure before vesting).

-These restrictions create retention incentives but reduce liquidity for rollover shareholders.
+These restrictions create powerful retention incentives but reduce liquidity for rollover shareholders.
+The economic cost of leaving before the sponsor exits can be substantial, potentially millions of dollars for senior executives.

 Rollover in Different Transaction Contexts

-Rollover equity appears across various transaction types with different dynamics.
+Rollover equity appears across various transaction types with different dynamics and strategic purposes.

 Management Buyouts (MBOs)